openactive/2018-20.openactive.io/_posts/2018-03-01-sush-new-post-test.markdown

 ---
 title: Sush New Post Test
 date: 2018-03-01 15:29:00 Z
+categories:
+- opinion
 thumbnail_image: "/uploads/blog_vision-79bb7f.jpeg"
 ---

-This is a tes post to test categories.
+This is a test post to test categories.